geor-ma/dev-notes/tech-operational-excellence.md

+# Enabling businesses to thrive with Cloud Computing
-# Operation excellence in technology

-### Tech stack and architecture - Goto strategy
+### Operation excellence in technology - Goto strategy

     - business needs to change rapidly as per market needs.
 Technology should back it up in a sustainable and fast way.
       - simple, agile and maintainable code base.
       - minium automated process for sustainbility and rapid releases
+    - leadership set the vision and enable engineers to build them
     - public cloud with Infrastructure as service. e.g. No VMs or anything that needs specialized infrastructure management.
     - cloud-native,
     - microservices,